andrewchaa/til/aws-s3.md

 * create hosted zone, named after your domain like "sundodiary.club".
 This will create two recordsets
 * Create two alias recordsets, one for "www" and the other without "www" like "sundodiary.club".
 The type is A - IPv4 address and Alias is Yes.
 The alias target would be a cloudfront domain

+**DNS Provider**

+* Change your DNS provider to use AWS Nameserver.
+* Click the created hosted zone.
+On the right side pane, find Name Servers.
+Update your domain's nameserver with those.